osmcode/osmium-tool/man/osmium-getid.md

     (default: 'node').
 It is also allowed to just use the first character of the type here.

--f, --output-format=FORMAT
-:   The format of the output file.
-Can be used to set the output file format
-    if it can't be autodetected from the output file name.
-    See **osmium-file-formats**(5) or the libosmium manual for details.

--F, --input-format=FORMAT
-:   The format of the input files.
-Can be used to set the input format if it
-    can't be autodetected from the file names.
-This will set the format for all input files, there is no way to set the format for some input files only.
-See **osmium-file-formats**(5) or the libosmium manual for details.

---fsync
-:   Call fsync after writing the output file to force the OS to flush buffers
-    to disk.

---generator=NAME
-:   The name and version of the program generating the output file.
-It will be
-    added to the header of the output file.
-Default is "*osmium/*" and the version of osmium.

--h, --help
-:   Show usage help.

 -H, --history
     Make this program work on history files.
 This is only needed when using the **-r** option.